wp-insider/simple-membership/simple-membership/readme.txt

 * Option force the members to use strong password.
 * Option to make the users agree to your terms and conditions before they can register for a member account.
 * Option to make the users agree to your privacy policy before they can register for a member account.
+* Option to hide the registration/join option.
+Useful if you prefer visitors not to see the registration option on your site.
 * Option to automatically logout the members when they close the browser.
 * Ability to forward the payment notification to an external URL for further processing.
 * Option to configure whitelisting for user email addresses to allow registration only from specific email addresses or email domains.